 I provide a relaxed, open, collaborative and non-judgmental atmosphere.
 When working with you, I will cater my approach to your needs.
-My foundational therapeutic approach is Person-Centered.
-I also integrate elements of Mindfulness-Based Stress Reduction, and small amount of Rational Emotive Behavior Therapy into our work.
-I tend to delve into the issues at hand so that you can see improvement in your emotional well-being as quickly as possible.
+My foundational therapeutic approach is Person-Centered and Feminist.
+I also integrate elements of Polyvagal and Attachment Theory into our work.
+Over the last few years, I have moved away from Cognitive (CBT) approaches and focused more on Somatic and nervous system based approaches.

 My job as a counselor is to help you to find the right tools and techniques to bring about meaningful and compassionate change.
 I want to help to find ways to address any issues that are causing you worry, shame, fear or anxiety, and to develop the ability to accept yourself, improve your situation, and gain a better quality of life.